jonathanvdc/Flame/README.md

 At the heart of Flame is the _intermediate representation_ (IR), which is a language-agnostic way of representing code.
 Front-ends generate this IR, back-ends consume it, and the middle-end optimizes it.

 Flame IR can be stored both in-memory and on-disk.
-That's pretty neat, because it allows us to compile a project, store it as a file of IR, and then link it with some other project, which can even be in another programming language.
+That's pretty neat, because it allows us to compile a project, save it as IR, and then link it with some other project, which can even be in another programming language.

 # The D# programming language